Riniki Bhuyan Sarma

-Riniki Bhuyan Sharma (born 31 July 1973) is an Indian politician and businesswoman.
+Riniki Bhuyan Sarma (born 31 July 1973) is a businesswoman.
 She is the wife of Himanta Biswa Sarma, the current chief minister of Assam and managing director of Pride East Entertainment, the largest media house of Assam.

 Early life

 She was born on 31 July 1973, in Guwahati.
 She comes from a notable family, with her father, Jadav Chandra Bhuyan, being a well-known industrialist.
 Riniki's early education took place in Guwahati, where she attended St. Mary's High School before moving on to Cotton College, where she graduated with a degree in Political Science.
 Following her undergraduate studies, she pursued a law degree at Government Law College in Guwahati.

 Career

 She is the Chairperson and Managing Director of Pride East Entertainments, which is a parent company of several Assamese channels.
 It includes, two news channels (News Live & Northeast East Live), three entertainment channels (Ramdhenu, Rang & Indradhanu) and one Assamese News paper (Niyamiya Barta).

 Recently, Pride East Entertainments Pvt.
 Ltd., headed by Riniki Bhuyan Sarma, successfully acquired the digital news platform Time8.

+She is also the proprietor of JCB Industries, makers of Aadya brand of sanitary products.